When you get a vehicle, there are a select few things that every driver must have.

 Using a separate amplifier will provide more clean power than any car stereo, and that’ll make a day-and-night difference in terms of sound quality.

 Tip #3: Add a sub and hear what you’ve been missing

 We’ve installed a lot of car audio systems, and one of the best thing that we love to see is when somebody hears a sub in their car for the first time and yells “WOW ,that’s Amazing”.
 A well-choosen subwoofer will immerse you in a pleasurable listening experience.
 On the other hand, a subwoofer will take a load off your speakers too, since you’ll be playing your tunes with the bass control set at “0” instead of “+5”.

 Subwoofers come in various sizes,types, and shapes.
-The most common sizes for a mobile subwoofer are 8″, 10″ or 12″.
-Some manufacturers offer amplified subwoofers with enclosures, which are an easy off the shelf solution for people who don’t want to bother themselves with designing and installing an enclosure.
+The most common sizes for a mobile subwoofer are 8 inch, 10 inch or 12 inch.
+Some of the best subwoofer manufacturers offer amplified subwoofers with enclosures, which are an easy off the shelf solution for people who don’t want to bother themselves with designing and installing an enclosure.

 Tip #4: Car Stereo Head Units and Receivers

 Keeping your in-dash head unit (or receiver) isn’t a wise decision (No head unit typically has more than about 60 watts of total output power).
 Simply because most factory head units don’t have pre-amp outputs (RCA), meaning you cannot use external amps.
 Luckily, there is a workaround if you want to cut down the costs.
 It consists of using speaker level to line level converters, but these tend to sacrifice some sound quality.